awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 You need to create these resources:

 + An Amazon S3 bucket that contains a Microsoft Excel document that contains poplation data.
 You can obtain the Microsoft Excel document from this Github repository.
+For information about creating an Amazon S3 bucket, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
 + An Amazon DynamoDB table named **Country** that contains a partition key named **id**.
 For information about creating an Amazon DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Understand the workflow